Kongstad/Geo_Project_TensorFlow/README.md

 ## Project name: ##
-Geological Project - Employing Google TensorFlow for image recognition of satellite imagery.
+Geological Project - Investigating the use of Google TensorFlow for image recognition of satellite imagery.

 #### Description: ####
-This is a repository for my semester project on using Google TensorFlow for Deep Neural Learning, Raster Vision for object detection on GeoJSON files and Rasterio for data handling.
-The end goal is to create a script that allows for image recognition of satellite imagery and documenting the process here.
+This is a repository for my semester project on using Google TensorFlow for Deep Neural Network learning, Raster Vision for object detection on GeoJSON files, Rasterio for data handling and several others.
+The end goal is to test the software and conclude on wether or not it is the desireable choice for the follow-up project.
+Through this readme document, I've written how-to's and conclusions on using the individual software, as well as documenting the complications that arose.
+At the end I have written a report with a conclusion and my idea on how to proceed from here on.

 ### Project overview: ###